wangchit/Design-Pattern/README.md

 - If the class CollectionCharater does not extend class Vector, the methods in the interfaces will be implemented in the CollectionCharacter.
 The implementation will possibly start from:
-1. converting the String input into char array, <br />
+1. converting the String input into char array,
 2. converting the String input into ArrayList or  <br />
 3. using String type  <br />